Relacibo/hyprmcsr/docs/001-install-and-setup.md

 # Installation and Setup
 ## Requirements

-For the program to be able to run, you have to make sure, that the following commands are installed.
+For the program to be able to run, you have to make sure, that the following commands are installed:
 - jq
 - inotifywait